Heckie75/voltcraft-sem-6000/README.md

 b.
 Daily for the last 30 days
 c.
 Monthly for the last 12 month

-In order to request recorded data, use the _data_ command.
+To request recorded data, use the _data_ command.

 The following command requests recorded data for last 24 hours and prints it with header line.
 ```